B2hu/B2hu/README.md

 🔍I like exploring different attack TTPs (tactics, techniques, and procedures) and find ways for mitigations.
 <br>📖I enjoy reading different articles and exploring great cybersecurity projects.
 I also like to create home lab cyber range for practice attack and defense strategies and techniques

-You can reach me using bahya.ahmed@ine.inpt.ac.ma
+You can reach me using ahmedbh.professional@gmail.com
 </div>

 ## 🌐 Socials: